 Older dogs still need affection, play and exercise.
 While you may need to slow down for your older Weimaraner, make sure you still include him in fun activities.

 Going for walks will help to keep your dog healthy.
-You will have to slow down a bit for him, but the activity will help him move better, keeping his internal organs healthier.
+You will have to walk slower so that he can keep up with you.
+But the activity will help him move better, keeping his internal organs healthier.
 And taking walks is also mentally stimulating for your dog.

 As time goes on, you’ll probably have to provide a few things to keep your dog comfortable.
 And you may have to make adaptations to your schedule and your home!